cornell-brg/engrg1050-mini-lab/docs/index.md

  - IR rangefinder (for IoT input sub-group)
  - Servo Motor (for IoT output sub-group)

-The following photo illustrates the Photon board and solderless breadboard.
-Notice there are strips of female "header" along both sides of the Photon board; you can insert jumper wires into the holes in this header in order to connect various hardware components to the Photon board.
+Take a closer look at the Photon board and solderless breadboard.
+Notice there are strips of female "header" along both sides of the Photon board;
+you can insert jumper wires into the holes in this header in order to connect various hardware components to the Photon board.
 The Photon board can be powered either through the USB cable or via a 9V battery.

-**FIG: Board Photo**

 The Photon is "Arduino-compatible" which means we will be using the same programming language as in the very popular Arduino microcontroller